Business activity in the U.S. expanded in May at the slowest pace in more than two years as orders and production cooled.

 The Chicago group’s production gauge fell to 50, signaling neither growth nor expansion, from 57.1.
 The index of new orders dropped to 52.9, also the lowest since September 2009, from 57.4.
 The employment measure fell to 57 from 58.7 the prior month.

-Caterpillar Inc. (CAT), the largest maker of construction and mining equipment, said this month that global machinery retail sales rose 12 percent in the three months through April compared with the same period a year earlier.
+Caterpillar Inc. (CAT:US), the largest maker of construction and mining equipment, said this month that global machinery retail sales rose 12 percent in the three months through April compared with the same period a year earlier.

 Gains around the world offset a 13 percent drop in machine retail sales in Latin America, the Peoria, Illinois-based company said in a securities filing today.
 Machine sales increased 32 percent in North America, 5 percent in the Asia- Pacific region and 14 percent in Europe, Africa and the Middle East.